Philippos123/vegan-resturant.1/README.md

 (12) As a user I can see if the time I book the table already was booked.

-#### As the site owner...
+#### As the site owner
-(1) As an admin user I can log in so that I can access the back end of the site (2) As an admin I can manually add a booking so that I can book a table if someone calls or sends a email.
+(1) As an admin user I can log in so that I can access the back end of the site.

+(2) As an admin I can manually add a booking so that I can book a table if someone calls or sends a email.

 (3) As an admin I can see all the bookings we have gotten.

 (4) As an admin I can get more indepth information about the booking, like time, date and how many people.

 (5) As an admin I can create news for the landing page.

 (6) As an admin I can delete news for the landing page.

 (7) As an admin I can help create accounts.

 (8) As an admin I can delete accounts.

 ### As the Site owner
 (1) As a site owner I can provide a fully responsive site for my customers.

 (2) As a site owner I can validate data entered into my forms so that all submitted data is correct.

 # Design